Is Surrogacy Legal in the State of Delaware?

 Is Surrogacy Legal in Delaware?

-• Delaware law expressly recognizes and enforces gestational carrier agreements when statutory requirements are met and the agreement is executed before medical procedures begin.
+• Delaware law expressly recognizes and enforces written gestational carrier agreements executed before embryo transfer, with independent legal counsel for all parties.

-• Courts can issue pre-birth or post-birth parentage orders that establish the intended parent(s) as the sole legal parents and direct issuance of a birth certificate accordingly.
+• Courts may issue pre-birth or post-birth orders establishing the intended parent(s) as the legal parent(s), typically without requiring a genetic link, when statutory conditions are satisfied.